top of page

 If you're determined enough to see "Die Schwarzgelben" in action, start by checking availability in the club's online ticket shop, by visiting the BVB FanWelt outside the stadium or by phoning the ticket hotline on

 Simply deciding to become a season ticket holder isn't the quick fix that you might hope it to be either.
-A total of 55,000 season tickets (nearly 75% of total ground capacity!) were allocated for 2022-23, and to even get the opportunity to buy one, you'll first have to join a waiting list where, according to the most recent figures, there will be at least 50,000 people ahead of you in the queue.
+A total of 55,000 season tickets (nearly 75% of total ground capacity!) have been allocated for 2024-25, and to even get the opportunity to buy one, you'll first have to join a waiting list where, according to the most recent figures, there will be at least 50,000 people ahead of you in the queue.

 Information about visiting Signal Iduna Park for fans with disabilities can be found at: